AnthonyLloyd/CsCheck/Comparison.md

 This is why CsCheck uses a fast random generator ([PCG](https://www.pcg-random.org)) and good Size algorithm.
 It can shrink more complex spaces.
 It has the advantage over the tree way in that we know the seed for the shrunk case.
 It means you can continue the shrinking later after a CI failure.
 It is much better at shrinking more complex types, you just have to leave it shrinking for a short time.

-One outstanding issue for the Monte-Carlo way is that for very rare failures it can take a long time to find the next value and failure.
-It doesn't cut down the total space well (tree way cuts it too much).
-This can be worked around by once you know some dimensions of the failure you can limit the test to these and continue.